cox-labs/wiNNer/README.md

     *   Our model can handle charges up to 7.
 *   Fragmentation type:
     *   Our model currently supports HCD and CID fragmentations.
+	* 	For ancient_model we only support HCD fragmentations.

 The input table can contain any number of columns, and the 3 required columns.
 Here’s an example input: